 The MTAPD exam uses the NCJOSI II test.
 This exam features 200 questions and is divided into two sections.
 It comes with a time limit of two and a half hours.
-The second 1 features 80 questions spread over 10 job-role-related cognitive skills.
+The second 1 features 80 questions spread over ten job-role-related cognitive skills.

 1. Deductive Reasoning